jasonbhart/dbt-core-gcloud-template/README.md

 Notes:
 * These are for the operator only.
 Runtime SAs (CI and Prod) use the minimal roles listed above in “IAM & Security”.
 * Many orgs grant Project Owner to the bootstrapper, run `infra/10-bootstrap.sh` and `infra/20-wif-github.sh`, then revoke and keep least‑privilege going forward.
+* Important: Project Owner does not implicitly include BigQuery dataset admin.
+To change dataset IAM (e.g., grant the CI/Prod SAs reader/editor on `analytics`), the operator needs `roles/bigquery.admin` (or dataset‑level ownership).
+If missing, `infra/10-bootstrap.sh` will warn with `bigquery.datasets.setIamPolicy` and continue.
+* You can disable dataset IAM management entirely by setting `MANAGE_DATASET_IAM=false` in `infra/.env`.
+The bootstrap will then skip those bindings and avoid warnings in locked‑down environments.

 Check your current permissions: